-In fiction land, it doesn't matter if you are watching a series, a movie, a commercial, or even a cartoon, they are always live, therefore they can always be interrupted in universe, or the actor will always slip in a horrible way, with no chance of a second take.
-Is especially ridiculous when it's implied that they are doing the exact same thing with each take, yet it's always live.
+In fiction land, it doesn't matter if you are watching a series, a movie, a commercial, or even a cartoon, they are always live, therefore they can always be interrupted in-universe, or the actor will always slip in a horrible way, with no chance of a second take.
+It's especially ridiculous when it's implied that they are doing the exact same thing with each take, yet it's always live.

 Very likely that the show will be ruined in some way, or for one of the actors to do something that angers a higher-up, but no one is able to stop it, since everybody is seeing it at that moment.